About Undergraduate Research

 The culmination of a successful student project is a professional presentation, reading, showing, or performance.
 The annual Student Technology Arts and Research Symposium (STARS) showcases the products of our student’s research, scholarly and creative works.
-Past and current schedules can be found on this website.
 The Undergraduate Research Steering Committee is here to help coordinate campus programs to promote undergraduate research, scholarly and creative activities for all students at UIS.
 Please contact us with questions and suggestions.

 Undergraduate Research Support Program

 Be a community in which all UIS students and faculty critically engage the world

 through research, scholarly, and creative activities.

 The URSP provides leadership to empower undergraduate research, scholarly,

 and creative activities through faculty and student collaborations.